Washington Renaissance Arts and

 Section 10- Pet Policy: Merchant agrees to comply with all terms in the Pet Policy as follows:

 All animals will always be attended and leashed, including in the camping area when out of merchant's tent, vehicle, trailer, or RV.
 Merchant is required to clean up after pet before, during, and after the faire.
 Only Service Animals are allowed onto the faire site other than in designated camping areas.
 Animals showing signs of aggression or posing any threat to the health and safety of others will not be allowed to remain on faire site or in the camping area.

-Section 11- Hold Harmless Agreement: The undersigned hereby agrees to indemnify and hold harmless, the event and venue as identified in Attachment A, and the Washington Arts and Education Society, including any officers, employees, agents, contractors, and volunteers, for any or all damages to persons and property including but not limited to, acts of God, theft, vandalism, injury or medical emergency.
+Section 11- Hold Harmless Agreement: The undersigned hereby agrees to hold harmless, the Washington Midsummer Renaissance Faire, the Washington Renaissance Arts & Education Society, Sky Meadows Park, or any staff thereof, or any person involved with the Washington Midsummer Renaissance Faire on August 5-6, 12-13, 19-20, 2023 at Sky Meadows Park, 18601 Sky Meadows Lane, Snohomish, WA 98290 for any or all damages to persons and property resulting from acts of God, theft, vandalism, injury or medical emergency.

 Further: Except for breach of this agreement, the Washington Renaissance Arts and Education Society, The venue, and any officers, employees, agents, contractors, and volunteers thereof, shall be held harmless from any cause or action, claim or petition, brought by the Merchant, filed in any court or administrative tribunal, arising out of said event, including all costs, attorney's fees, judgments, or awards.